 From Ko Lanta, the regular ferry departs from Ban Saladan at 9:00 am.

-You will also find speedboats running to/from Ko Lanta during the high season.
-The company Bundhaya for example does this with a departure at 11:30 and arrives in Ko Lanta 1/2 later only for 650 Baht.
+You'll also find speedboats operating to and from Ko Lanta during the high season.
+For example, the Bundhaya company offers this service, departing at 11:30 am and arriving in Ko Lanta half an hour later for just 650 Baht.

-Another company, Satun Pakbara offers a similar service but also continues to Ko Phi Phi for 1350 Baht and Phuket for 2150 Baht, arriving at 14:30pm.
+Another company, Satun Pakbara, offers a similar service but also continues to Ko Phi Phi for 1350 Bahts and Phuket for 2150 Bahts, arriving at 14:30 pm.

 Ko Jum and Ko Siboya